Orange-OpenSource/Driver-RX-TX/README.md

+Note:
-Note: This project is an OSGi bundle.
+- This project produces an OSGi bundle.
+- The driver-rx-tx.jar file is a turn-key OSGi bundle can be used as is.